 - 6. Answer: The CTR provides an exhaustive list of the documentary and information requirements, for both the ethics committee and competent authority in the concerned Member State, for a clinical trial application, substantial modification and/or subsequent addition of a Member State.
 The submission needs to be in compliance with the CTR, in particular but not limited to annex I and II, adapted as necessary in line with national legislation (for example with regards to damage compensation, financial agreements, proof of payment).
 The dossier should be complete and clear in order to facilitate the coordinated assessment within the CTR deadlines. - 7.
 A set of templates was developed to streamline the implementation of the Part II requirements, and published on the volume 10 website.
-An overview of the acceptability of these templates in the different Member States, can be found in annex III of this document. - 8.
-Documents and/or information that are not required as per the CTR, are not part of the clinical trial application, Request for Information, or subsequent steps, and can therefore not be requested by Member States.
-This does however not exclude direct communication between sponsors and regulators outside of CTIS to prepare the submission of high-quality and complete applications.
-In case of doubt whom to contact, the list of national contact points, can be consulted.
-For some Member States, instead a functional mail box as indicated in the list of national contact points applies for such communication.
-At the same time, it is important to emphasize that all submissions need to take place through CTIS.
+Specific Member States Part II requirements can be accessed through the weblinks provided in annex III of this document, which also provides e-mail addresses for enquiries about Part I and Part II national requirementsPlease note that the national competent authorities may not reply to enquiries for which a reply is already available either in the Clinical Trials Regulation (EU) 536/2014 or in the Questions and Answers document available on Eudralex volume 10 or in national Question and Answer documents.
+The European Commission is not responsible for the quality and completeness of the information reported in the Annex III nor for the functioning of the websites.
+For questions and remarks on the links and on the information reported in the websites listed below, please contact the national contact point(s). - 8.
+Documents and/or information that are not required as per the CTR, including signatures on various part I and II documents (e.g. investigator CV, DoI, cover letter), are not part of the clinical trial application, Request for Information, or subsequent steps can therefore not be requested by Member States.
+The site suitability statement mentioned in Annex I, section N., point 67. shall be submitted according to the system of the Member State concerned, meaning that signature requirements for this document are subject to national law.
+Importantly, electronic submission of the CTA to CTIS by the sponsor is regarded as equivalent to signing the document in accordance to Annex I.3.
+CTR is a regulation, which is directly applicable and ensures complete harmonisation of the sector, national laws should be set out to support its full implementation.